SamWell Institute for Pain Management

 The sacroiliac joint in your pelvis can be a source of significant pain and loss of function if it’s too stiff, too loose, or becomes inflamed.
-If you have sacroiliac pain and dysfunction, Jay Shah, MD, and Jeffrey Deygoo, MD, of SamWell Institute for Pain Management in Colonia and Livingston, New Jersey, can help.
+If you have sacroiliac pain and dysfunction, Jay Shah, MD, of SamWell Institute for Pain Management in Colonia and Livingston, New Jersey, can help.
 They have considerable experience assessing and treating sacroiliac joint pain and using advanced techniques like sacroiliac joint fusion to resolve chronic pain.
 Call SamWell Institute for Pain Management today or schedule an appointment online.

 The sacroiliac joint joins your hip bones to your sacrum — the wedge-shaped bone at the base of your spine.
 It doesn’t move a great deal compared with a mobile joint like your knee or shoulder, just enough to allow you to bend forward and backward.

 The sacroiliac joint’s chief function is to be a shock absorber, cushioning the area between the top and bottom halves of your body.
 If there’s damage or dysfunction in the sacroiliac joint, it can cause lower back pain and pain in your pelvis, hip, and groin.

 Sacroiliac joint dysfunctions include excessive movement of the joint, insufficient movement in the joint, and inflammation in the joint.